Dog Behaviour - Retaliation.

 Many owners have bad memories of their puppy's first month in the new home as they don't know how to toilet-train the puppy and the puppy seller cannot help to solve the problem of the puppy messing up the whole home.

-"How did resolve the problem?" the vet asked.
+"How did resolve the problem?"
+I asked.

 "After pestering for the last 2 months, the pet shop operator gave up asking me to persevere," Mrs Wong replied.
 "He recommended a dog trainer.
 We are very happy as his method worked very well."